-gentlemen, I have the honour to inclose, pursuant to my commission, the constitution proposed by the federal Convention.
+I have the honor to inclose, pursuant to my Commission, the constitution proposed by the Fœderal Convention.1

-To this system I gave my dissent, and shall submit my objections to the honourable Legislature.
+To this system I gave my dissent, & shall submit my objections to the honorable Legislature

-It was painful for me, on a subject of such national importance, to differ from the respectable members who signed the constitution: But conceiving as I did, that the liberties of America were not secured by the system, it was my duty to oppose it.-

-My principal objections to the plan, are, that there is no adequate provision for a representation of the people-that they have no security for the right of election-that some of the powers of the Legislature are ambiguous, and others indefinite and dangerous-that the Executive is blended with and will have an undue influence over the Legislature-that the judicial department will be oppressive-that treaties of the highest importance may be formed by the President with the advice of two thirds of a quorum of the Senate-and that the system is without the security of a bill of rights.
-These are objections which are not local, but apply equally to all the States.
+It was painful for me, on a subject of such national importance, to differ from the respectable Members who signed the constitution: but conceiving as I did, that the liberties of America were not secured by the system, it was my duty to oppose it- My principal objections to the plan, are that there is no adequate provision for a representation of the People-that they have no security for the right of election-that some of the powers of the Legislature are ambiguous, & others indefinite & dangerous-that the executive is blended with & will have an undue influence over the legislature-that the Judicial department will be oppressive-that treaties of the highest importance may be formed by the president with the advice of two thirds of a quorum of the Senate-& that the System is without the Security of a Bill of rights, these are objections which are not local, but apply equally to all the States- As the Convention was called for "the sole & express purpose of revising the articles of

-As the Convention was called for "the sole and express purpose of revising the Articles of Confederation, and reporting to Congress and the several Legislatures such alterations and provisions as shall render the Federal Constitution adequate to the exigencies of government and the preservation of the union," I did not conceive that these powers extended to the formation of the plan proposed, but the Convention being of a different opinion, I acquiesced in it, being fully convinced that to preserve the union, an efficient government was indispensibly necessary; and that it would be difficult to make proper amendments to the articles of Confederation.
+As the Convention was called for "the sole & express purpose of revising the articles of confederation, & reporting to Congress & the several Legislatures such alterations & provisions as shall render the fœderal Constitution adequate to the exigencies of Government, & the preservation of the union," I did not conceive that these powers extended to the formation of the plan proposed, but the Convention being of a different opinion, I acquiesced in it, being fully convinced that to preserve the union, an efficient Government was indispensibly necessary; & that it would be difficult to make proper amendments to the articles of confederation.

-The Constitution proposed has few, if any federal features, but is rather a system of national government: Nevertheless, in many respects I think it has great merit, and by proper amendments, may be adapted to the "exigencies of government," and preservation of liberty.
+The Constitution proposed has few, if any Fœderal features, but is rather a system of national government: nevertheless, in many respects I think it has great merit, & by proper amendments, may be adapted to the "exigencies of Government" & preservation of Liberty.

-The question on this plan involves others of the highest importance-1st.
-Whether there shall be a dissolution of the federal government?
-2dly.
-Whether the several State Governments shall be so altered, as in effect to be dissolved? and 3dly.
-Whether in lieu of the federal and State Governments, the national Constitution now proposed shall be substituted without amendment?
-Never perhaps were a people called on to decide a question of greater magnitude-Should the citizens of America adopt the plan as it now stands, their liberties may be lost: Or should they reject it altogether Anarchy may ensue.
-It is evident therefore, that they should not be precipitate in their decisions; that the subject should be well understood, lest they should refuse to support the government, after having hastily accepted it.
+The question on this plan involves others of the highest importance 1st Whether there shall be a dissolution of the Fæderal Government?
+2dly Whether the several State Governments shall be so altered, as in effect to be dissolved? and 3dly Whether in lieu of the Fæderal & state Governments, the national constitution now proposed shall be substituted without amendment? never perhaps were a people called on to decide a question of greater magnitude-should the Citizens of America adopt the plan as it now stands, their liberties may be lost: or should they reject it altogether Anarchy may ensue, it is evident therefore that they should not be precipitate in their decissions; that the subject should be well understood, lest they should refuse to support the Government, after having hastily accepted it.

-If those who are in favour of the Constitution, as well as those who are against it, should preserve moderation, their discussions may afford much information and finally direct to an happy issue.
+If those who are in favour of the Constitution, as well as those who are against it, should preserve moderation, their discussions may afford much information & finally direct to an happy issue.

-It may be urged by some, that an implicit confidence should be placed in the Convention: But, however respectable the members may be who signed the Constitution, it must be admitted, that a free people are the proper guardians of their rights and liberties-that the greatest men may err-and that their errours are sometimes, of the greatest magnitude.
+It may be urged by some, that an implicit confidence should be placed in the Convention: but however respectable the members may be who signed the constitution, it must be admitted, that a free people are the proper Guardians of their rights & liberties-that the greatest men may err-& that their errors are sometimes, of the greatest magnitude.